Outdoor Water Use and Restrictions

 You may request a change to your lawn watering day.
 Once the new watering day is approved, you must only water on that day or you can be fined without warning.

-Can I use a watering can to water my garden when it's not my watering day?
+Can I use a watering can to water my garden when it's not my assigned day?

-Yes, you can use buckets, rain barrels or watering cans.
+Yes, you can use watering cans or buckets.
 As long as you are not connected to the municipal water supply, you can water lawns and gardens at any time.

 Can I connect my hose to the water supply or an irrigation system to water gardens, trees, shrubs and plants on my odd-even watering day?